AvGeekGupta/AvGeekGupta/README.md

 # Hey there! 👋🏽

 Welcome to my GitHub profile!
-I'm Utkarsh Gupta, a passionate AI/ML and Data Science enthusiast with a knack for full-stack web development.
+I'm Utkarsh Gupta aka AvGeekGupta.
+AvGeek means an aviation geek, The person who loves airplanes.
+I am a passionate AI/ML and Data Science enthusiast with a knack for full-stack web development.
 I love exploring the realms of technology, solving complex problems, and creating innovative solutions that have a positive impact on the world.

 # About Me